A group of military Jeeps drives across the Afghan desert. In one of them is Tony Stark (Robert Downey Jr.

 ) accepts the award in Tony's stead.
 Rhodey later finds Tony partying in a casino.
 On his way out, a reporter named Christine (Leslie Bibb

 ) approaches Stark with some questions regarding the ethics of his weapons business.
-Stark deflects her questions with some swift quips and the two end up spending the night together at Tony's oceanfront house.
+Stark deflects her questions with some swift quips and the two end up spending the night together at Tony's oceanfront house in Malibu.

 ) as she leaves the house.
 Pepper helps Tony catch up on some business before Tony heads out to the airport where his plane awaits.
 In flight, Tony talks with Rhodey.
 Rhodey is unhappy about Tony's lax attitude, and Tony tries to get his old friend to relax.
 Before long they are drunk and leering at the stewardesses.

 Tony arrives at a military outpost in Afghanistan to demonstrate his company's latest project: the Jericho, a super-missile system.
 After the demonstration, Tony gets a phone call from Obadiah and they are both pleased that the demonstration went well.
-Tony goes off with the convoy, which is soon attacked by terrorists.
+Tony goes off with the convoy, which brings us to the convoy ambush at the start of the movie.

 Much later, Tony regains consciousness in a cave.
 His chest is hooked up to a strange device.
-Another captive, Yinsen (Shaun Toub
+Another captive, Dr. Ho Yinsen (Shaun Toub

-), explains that he operated on Stark but was unable to remove all the fragments from the bomb blast.
+), explains that he operated on Tony but was unable to remove all the fragments from the bomb.
 Yinsen created a device -- essentially an electromagnet powered by a car battery -- that will keep the remaining fragments from shifting and causing further damage to his heart.
 The terrorists who captured Tony and Yinsen enter the room.
 Yinsen translates; they want Tony to build them a Jericho missile.
-Tony refuses and they torture him, shoving his face in a tub of water.
+Tony refuses and they torture him by waterboarding him.

-Hours later, the terrorists, a group called the the Ten Rings shows off a huge stockpile of weapons -- all made by Stark Industries.
-Tony appears to relent and start building the missile, but has other plans.
+Hours later, the terrorists, whose group is called the the Ten Rings, show off a huge stockpile of weapons -- all made by Stark Industries.
+Tony appears to relent and starts building the missile, but has other plans.
 With Yinsen's help, and using palladium collected from his weapons, Tony constructs a tiny version of an arc reactor, streamlined from a much bigger design used at his company's headquarters.
 The power output is enough to run Stark's heart for "fifty lifetimes... or something much bigger for about 15 minutes."
 It will also be enough to keep the shrapnel in Tony's heart from shifting any further and killing him.

 Tony designs a way out for himself and Yinsen: an armored suit powered by the arc reactor that he will wear and use to defeat the terrorists.
-Midway through construction, the head of the Ten Rings, a man named Raza (Faran Tahir
+Midway through construction, the head of the Ten Rings, Raza (Faran Tahir

 Working furiously overnight, Tony completes his project.
 Yinsen straps Tony into the completed armored suit, telling him the way out of the cave.
 They set off a bomb inside the cell door as a distraction for the guards as Tony powers up his suit.
 Yinsen realizes that they will not have enough time.
 He grabs a gun and runs off to distract the surviving guards.